medizininformatik-initiative/kerndatensatz-basis/input/intro-notes/StructureDefinition-mii-pr-fall-kontakt-gesundheitseinrichtung-intro.md

 <p>Since <code>Encounter.diagnosis.use</code> has cardinality 1..1, a diagnosis with multiple roles within an encounter requires multiple <code>Encounter.diagnosis</code> entries, each with a different <code>use</code> value.</p>

 <p><strong>Example:</strong> If a Condition serves as both a Diagnosetyp and a Diagnosesubtyp (or additional roles such as CC/CM), create separate <code>Encounter.diagnosis</code> references for each role, all pointing to the same Condition resource.
 A single Condition can be referenced multiple times with different <code>use</code> values.</p>

+<p><strong>Note on CC/CM Classification:</strong> If you want to classify a diagnosis as CC (Complication or Comorbidity) or CM (Comorbidity), this is typically billing-related information and should be placed in the Account resource rather than in <code>Encounter.diagnosis</code>.
+The Account resource is the appropriate location for billing case context and DRG-relevant classifications.</p>
 </div>

 #### Encounter Location